ukabuye/UnixAssignmentSpring24/README.md

 # UnixAssignmentSpring24
-Exploring and wrangling data files using Unix commands
+Exploring and wrangling data using Unix commands
 # Data Exploration and Wrangling with Unix

 This repository provides examples and resources for exploring and wrangling data using Unix commands.
 Unix-based systems offer a powerful set of tools that can be used to manipulate, clean, and analyze data efficiently and effectively.